 That’s how good of a place Aurora Reservoir is for catfishing.
 Anyone can set a state record!

 I have to admit, Chris was pretty upset at first when he heard that I was the one who caught the state record because he puts so much time into fishing and it’s his favorite thing to do.
 But he’s also happy for me because he’s the one who taught me how to fish.Jessica Walton

 With three state records to its name within the space of less than two years, you better believe that Aurora Reservoir is the best place to go catfishing in Colorado.

 But if you are looking for an alternative place to catch those enormous catfish apart from Aurora Reservoir then you should try out Pueblo Reservoir, as it holds two state records for Blue Catfish and Flathead Catfish.

-Where Can You Catch Catfish in Colorado?
+Where to Catch Catfish in Colorado?

+Are there catfish in Colorado?
+Absolutely there are!
 There is no shortage of Catfish in the mountain state of Colorado.
 With more than 4,000 lakes and reservoirs you better believe that those catfish have found their way into plenty of waterways around here.
 Most of the major Colorado lakes have a population of catfish just waiting to be caught.

 For the best catfishing near Denver try out these lakes:

 If you are closer to Colorado Springs take a trip out the following waters to look for catfish: